Find Grad Schools

 11 Yearly Graduations

 The 10th most popular school in the country for english language & literature majors who are seeking their graduate certificate is University of Houston - Downtown.
 Each year, around 15,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,080 per year, while in-state graduate students, on average, pay $8,073 per year.
+The average in-state tuition for full-time undergraduates is $5,994 per year, while in-state graduate students, on average, pay $8,073 per year.
 During the most recent year for which we have data, 11 people received their graduate certificate in english language & literature from UH Downtown.
-Of these students, 80% were women and 60% were members of underrepresented racial-ethnic groups.
+Around 88% of these students were from an underrepresented racial-ethnic group, and 88% were women.

 #11